 On May 12, 2022, we received a deficiency letter from the Listing Qualifications Department of the Nasdaq Stock Market, or Nasdaq, notifying us that, for the last 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Global Market, referred to as the minimum bid price rule.
-In accordance with Nasdaq Listing Rules, we have an initial period of 180 calendar days, or until November 8, 2022, to regain compliance with the minimum bid price rule.
+In accordance with Nasdaq Listing Rules, we were provided an initial period of 180 calendar days, or until November 8, 2022, to regain compliance with the minimum bid price rule.
+We did not regain compliance with the minimum bid price rule by the initial compliance date.